 What are opioids and is my medicine an opioid?

-As they contain narcotic and psychotropic (affecting the mental state) substances, opioids are among the medications controlled by International, European and national regulations.
+As they contain narcotic and psychotropic substances (affecting the mental state), opioids are among the medications controlled by International, European and national regulations.
 This is why most opioids are prescribed by a doctor.

 Some common opioid painkillers can include codeine, tramadol, oxycodone, fentanyl and morphine.
 Millions of prescriptions are written every year for opioid painkillers in Australia, so as you can imagine, there are many people like you at risk of becoming dependent on them.

-Anyone who has suffered from chronic pain and has been given a prescription for opioid painkillers is at risk of dependence.
+Anyone who has suffered from pain and has been given a prescription for opioid painkillers is at risk of addiction.
 Men, women, business people, tradies, young and old – all are susceptible, so you are not alone.2

-This means having the tendency to become opioid-dependent in your genetic makeup.
-So it’s inherited from a family member.
+This means having the tendency to become addicted to opioids in your genetic makeup.
+So, it’s inherited from a family member.